Chess, Ajedrez, Schach, Xadrez, Schaak, Шахматы, etc.

 1) Study your own games with a notebook and pen, no computer.
 Get a nice wooden set.
 Write everything down, the variations, what you missed, your valuations, your prejudices, your principles of play.

 2) Study your own games with a notebook and pen, no computer.
 Get a nice wooden set.
 Write everything down, the variations, what you missed, your valuations, your prejudices, your principles of play.
 I know, I repeated myself.
+3) Do tactical puzzles.
+Easy ones, like the Polgar mate-in-twos, but also hard ones, and thousands of endgame studies.

 4) Study with friends.
 Learn to see the game from their perspective.